Divy2000/Drowsiness-Detection/README.md

 2. **Usage**:
    - For live feed predictions, ensure your camera is connected and configured.
    - For video file predictions, specify the video file path in the script.

-## License

-This project is licensed under the MIT License.

-## Contact

-For any questions or contributions, please open an issue or submit a pull request.